The Best Referral Guide You'll Ever Read

 - How to make your customers join your referral program?

-- How to design your promotional messages?
+- How to design your promotional messages and advertise the program?

 - How to design your website and mobile app UI for referral programs?